-In-depth psychometric interview and evaluation to rule out inappropriate habits or psychiatric or psychological disorders.
+Interview and in-depth psychometric evaluation, to rule out inappropriate habits or psychiatric or psychological disorders.

-Detailed personal and family medical history to rule out heredofamilial diseases.
+Detailed personal and family medical clinical history to rule out hereditary diseases.
+Reproductive history.

-- Evaluation of phenotypic characteristics, personal and social habits.
+- Assessment of phenotypic characteristics, personal and social habits

-- Provision of informed consent for egg donation .
+- Delivery of informed consent for egg donation

-- Photographic record for Procreareggbank’s internal and confidential medical use.
+- Photographic record for confidential and internal medical use of Procrear Eggbank.

 - Transvaginal Ultrasound